HarlemSquirrel/HarlemSquirrel.github.io/resume.md

 I am proficient in server side tools including Ruby on Rails and shell scripting.
 On the client side I am proficient in HTML, CSS (including SCSS), and JavaScript (including jQuery).
 I am always looking to learn new languages and frameworks.
 I have been working on Python lately.

-Since the spring of 2017, I have been a software developer at [Weill Cornell Medicine](https://weill.cornell.edu) working closely with architects, analysts, the service desk, and non-technical teams to deploy a custom ecosystem of identity management solutions.
-More recently I have been stepping into the role of solutions architect in building internal and public-facing tools to securely provide the right access and information at the right time to the right eyes.
+Since the spring of 2017, I have been a software engineer at [Weill Cornell Medicine](https://weill.cornell.edu) working closely with architects, analysts, the service desk, and non-technical teams to deploy a custom ecosystem of identity management solutions.
+More recently I have been stepping into the role of solutions architect in building internal and public-facing ecosystems to securely provide the right access and information at the right time to the right eyes.

 ### Technologies